sheepman39/voluntold-template/README.md

 <br>

-First, on GitHub, click on the file labeled `students.json`.
+First, on your repositories page, click on the file labeled `students.json`.
 Next, you should see a file with a bunch of text in it.
 On the right side of the screen will be a picture of a pen labeled `Edit this file`.
 Click on the pen to edit.

 <br>

-We will go through the steps of customizing step by step.
+We will go through the process of customizing step by step.
 The second line should say something like `"firstHour": {`.
 Please note that `firstHour` is in quotation marks.
 This is very important.

 <br>